 Typically, cohousing projects cost about the same as comparable condominium projects.
-The individual units are often smaller and there is more common space.
-Based on the size and specific finishes chosen, we estimate that the units will sell for between $355,000 and $720,000.
-Here is a further discussion of prices by our consultants, Cohousing Partners.
+The individual units are often smaller, but there is more common space.
+Based on the size and specific finishes chosen, our units initially sold for between $355,000 and $720,000.
+Future resale prices will vary.

 What about HOA fees?

-We expect monthly dues will be in the neighborhood of $375 to $700/mo, depending on the size of your home and how we decide to cover costs.
-For example, many communities have decided it is more efficient to have one hot water system for the whole building rather than by individual unit, and then include their heating costs in the HOA dues.
-That would increase the HOA dues but actually cost people less than paying for hot water heaters individually.
-The community will be involved in setting up the HOA budget, but ultimately it will also need to be approved by the State Department of Real Estate.
+Our initial monthly dues range from about $375 to $700, depending on the size of the home and what costs are covered.
+For example, many communities decide it is more efficient to have one hot water system for the whole building rather than by individual unit, and they include water heating costs in the HOA dues.
+While that adds to HOA dues, it actually costs people less than paying for water heaters individually.
+Our community sets up the HOA budget, and it needs to be approved by the State Department of Real Estate.

 What about parking?

-While many of us are planning on reducing or eliminating use of a private automobile, each unit will own a single off-street, secured parking space.
+While many of us are planning on reducing or eliminating use of a private vehicle, each unit owns a single off-street, secured parking space.
 Some people have already left their cars behind, so we can have fewer spaces than units (by three spaces).
 We have intentionally located our project to be well served by public transit and private car-sharing services.